 You are healthy enough to have surgery.
-Your health care provider will only advise surgery if he or she expects you to be able to recover from it.
+Your healthcare provider will only suggest surgery if he or she expects you to be able to recover from it.

 The tumor is larger, but is only in your kidney.
-Your health care provider will advise the type of surgery you need based on the size and location of the tumor.
-Your health care provider may advise a simple nephrectomy.
+Your healthcare provider will advise the type of surgery you need based on the size and location of the tumor.
+Your healthcare provider may advise a simple nephrectomy.
 This is surgery to take out the entire kidney.
 Or your health care provider may advise a radical nephrectomy.
-This is surgery to take out the whole kidney, and the adrenal gland.
+This is surgery to take out the whole kidney and the adrenal gland.
 The adrenal gland is attached to the top of the kidney.
 Much of the nearby fatty tissue is also taken out.
 Nearby lymph nodes will also likely be removed.
 That's because cancer may travel to the nodes first.
-Taking out the lymph nodes may help prevent the spread of cancer to other parts of your body.
-And examining these lymph nodes helps determine the stage of the cancer, which is important in deciding whether other treatments are needed after surgery.
+Taking out the lymph nodes may help prevent cancer from spreading to other parts of your body.
+And examining these lymph nodes helps determine the stage of the cancer.
+This is important in deciding if other treatments are needed after surgery.

 You have kidney cancer that has spread to only 1 other area.
-Your health care provider may suggest a radical nephrectomy and removal of nearby lymph nodes, as well as removal of the tumor or tumors in other parts of the body.
-Even in cases where surgery won’t cure the cancer, surgery can sometimes help ease symptoms, such as pressure, pain, or bleeding.
+Your healthcare provider may suggest a radical nephrectomy and removal of nearby lymph nodes, as well as removal of the tumors in other parts of the body.
+There are cases where surgery won’t cure the cancer.
+But even in those cases, surgery can sometimes help ease symptoms, such as pressure, pain, or bleeding.

 Kidney cancer surgery may be done in several ways:

 Open surgery.
-This is done using a large enough cut (incision).
+This is done using a large cut (incision).
 The incision is made in the belly (abdomen).
-Or it is made in your side.
+Or it is made in your side or your back.
 One of the lower ribs may need to be removed to give access to the kidney.
-The health care provider then uses tools through this incision to do the surgery.
+The healthcare provider then uses tools through this incision to do the surgery.

 Laparoscopy.
 This type of surgery uses several small incisions.
-It’s done with a flexible tube with a light and camera called a laparoscope.
+It’s done with a thin, flexible tube with a light and camera called a laparoscope.
 The scope is put into 1 incision.
 Small tools are put into the other incisions.
-Laparoscopy often leads to less time in the hospital after surgery, with less pain, less scarring, and a faster recovery.
+Laparoscopy often leads to less time in the hospital after surgery.
+It often has less pain, less scarring, and a faster recovery.

 Robotic surgery.
-This type of surgery uses robot arms guided by a health care provider on a computer.
-It is only available at certain surgery centers.
+This type of surgery uses robot arms guided by a healthcare provider on a computer.
+It is only done at certain surgery centers.
 This type of surgery uses smaller incisions and may lead to less pain and scarring after surgery.